 8.4b If No or In Process, provide your Initial Operating Capability (IOC) date.

-N/A
+N/A; system is authorized.

 Section 9 - Technology Usage

 The following questions are used to identify the technologies being used by the IT system or project.